Ultrafast Imaging, Biophotonics

 We are continuing exploring novel applications of this technique in laser physics, condensed matter physics, and metrology.

 Dr. Jinyang Liang is currently an Assistant Professor at the Institut National de la Recherche Scientifique (INRS), University of Quebec.
 He leads the Laboratory of Applied Computational Imaging ( LACI ).
-His research interests cover a wide range of areas, including ultrafast imaging, photoacoustic microscopy, wavefront engineering, and high-precision laser beam shaping.
+His research interests include ultrafast imaging, photoacoustic microscopy, wavefront engineering, and high-precision laser beam shaping.
 His research focuses on the development of new optical instruments for applications in biology and physics.
 He has published over 50 papers and conference proceedings and holds two patents on ultrafast optical imaging technology.
+He was the recipient of the 2019 Young Scientist Prize from IUPAP, the 2019-2023 Research Scholarship from FRQS, the 2017 Educational Award - Gold from Edmund Optics, and the 2017 Discovery Accelerator Award from NSERC.
 He received his B.E. degree in Optoelectronic Engineering from Beijing Institute of Technology in 2007, and his M.S.E. and Ph.D. degrees from the University of Texas at Austin in 2009 and 2012.

 Dans les médias